 When you present prices to your consumers, you should state the total price.
 This applies to advertising across all mediums.
 If you promote a price that is only part of the total price of goods or services, you must also include the total price (as a single figure) at least as prominently as the part price.
 It is also illegal to represent to consumers that the price of a component or components is the total price.

 The single price must include any tax, duty, fee, levy or other additional charges (e.g. GST or airport tax).
+It should also include any optional fees or charges pre-selected for the consumer during the purchasing process unless and until they are de-selected by the consumer.

 Legislation: Australian Consumer Law section 48